Skip to content

 Warning

-Null algorithms (NEA0/NIA0) provide no security protection.
+Null algorithms (NEA0/NIA0 on 5G, EEA0/EIA0 on 4G) provide no security protection.
 Only enable them for testing or device compatibility.

 Managing Subscriber Credentials